Woman sewing fabric using a Bernina sewing machine with a mannequin and hats in the background.

 The Sewing Process

 There’s something truly magical about sewing and design - the way a simple piece of fabric can be transformed into something full of character and purpose.
-For me, that magic lives at the intersection of artistry and craftsmanship: from sketching concepts and selecting materials to engineering garments that move, endure, and tell a story onstage.
+For me, that magic happens where creativity and skill come together, from sketching ideas and choosing fabrics to creating clothes that move well and tell a story on stage

 Notes from the Workroom